ASC Education & Outreach

 “Your colleagues taught me a lot about filmmaking since I had never before had the fortune to meet cinematographers of your caliber.
 I really appreciate your willingness to share your knowledge and help out students like us.
 Thanks again, and please pass on my gratitude to Mr. Cundey, Mr. Carter and both Mr. Morgans [Donald A. and Donald M.].” — Nicholas Bonin

 ASC members who have participated in these discussion group sessions include Bill Bennett, Oliver Bokelberg, Stephen H. Burum, Patrick Cady, James L. Carter, James A. Chressanthis, Dean Cundey, David Darby, Steve Fierberg, Michael Goi, Nathaniel Goodman, Gregg Heschong, Patti Lee, Peter Levy, Stephen Lighthill, Paul Maibaum, Chuck Minsky, Donald A. Morgan, Donald M. Morgan, George Mooradian, Peter Moss, M. David Mullen, Guillermo Navarro, John Newby, Michael D. O’Shea, Daniel Pearl, David Perkal, Jaron Presant, Cynthia Pusheck, John Simmons, Ueli Steiger, John Toll, Amelia Vincent, Lisa Wiegand and Ken Zunder.

-The next “Dialogue with ASC Cinematographers” event open to the public will take place on:
+The next “Dialogue with ASC Cinematographers” events open to the public will take place on: